-Both inventories should be maintained, and retained for all the life of the system in secure places that are only accessible by authorised staff.
+Both inventories should be maintained and retained for all the life of the system in secure places that are only accessible by authorised staff.
 This information should be properly backed-up.

 Training

 Each authority shall ensure that all system users within its jurisdiction are aware of the security requirements of the system and have the knowledge and competencies to fully discharge their obligations